Six Tips for Preventing Costly Roof Damage

 When it comes to metal roof maintenance, an ounce of prevention is worth far more than the pounding headache— and expensive repairs— caused by ignoring a roof.
+We’ve compiled six roof maintenance tips for you to follow.

 The roof is generally the largest— and most vulnerable surface of any structure.
 The roof covers and protects the home or building from the elements.